PatriceJiang/ccplugin_tutorial/README.md

 ```

 Now the plugin is created and enabled in this project.
-But it won't compile, since there is no code in `aes_glue.cpp`
+But it won't compile, since there is no code in `hello_cocos_glue.cpp`

 Let's *Build* again in the build panel to refresh the Visual Studio project.